gadkins/yet-another-applied-llm-benchmark/README.md

 python main.py --model gpt-3.5-turbo --run-tests --generate-report
 ```

-Or, for a customer model that follows the OpenAI API:
+Or, for a custom model that follows the OpenAI API:

 ```
 python main.py --model openchat_3.5 --run-tests --generate-report